UPDATE: Medicaid care in 2020 will take into account the same requirements and application steps as it did in recent years.

 - Fill out and return the MNsure paper application DHS-6696.

-If you have trouble with your Minnesota Medicaid application, can ask for help from MNsure navigators and county workers.
+If you have trouble with the Minnesota Medicaid application process, can ask for help from MNsure navigators and county workers.
 These professionals have received specific training on completing and submitting Minnesota Medicaid applications.

 - Provide a paper application upon your request